Like so many good things, diesel fuel doesn’t last forever. But fuel polishing can make it last a lot longer.

 Fortunately, polishing fuel is not difficult!
 But it does require that you follow a step-by-step process.
 Watch the following video to see one of our generator technicians explain the whole process:

 Certainly!
-Find out more about diesel fuel polishing, or schedule your own service visit, at 1-800-899-3931 or online here.
+Find out more about this and other important generator maintenance, or schedule your own service visit, at 1-800-899-3931 or online here.